DEMONSTRATING YOUR LOVE

-Although Jesus was God in every form, yet He emptied Himself of His divine attributes and laid aside His divine privileges, and took upon Himself the form of a bondservant when He came into the world to redeem us (Phil.
+Although Jesus was God in every form, yet He emptied Himself of His divine attributes and laid aside His divine privileges, and then took upon Himself the form of a bondservant when He came into the world to redeem us (Phil.
 2:5-8).

-Though Jesus was the Creator, yet He came into the world, not to be served but to serve His creation.
+Though Jesus was the Creator, yet He came into the world not to be served but to serve His creation.

 Jesus said to His disciples, “And whoever desires to be first among you, let him be your slave– “just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
 (Matt.
 20:27-28 NKJV).

-While in the world, the Lord Jesus went about doing good, caring for the poor and the needy, healing the sick and those who were oppressed by the devil (Acts 10:38).
+While in the world the Lord Jesus went about doing good, caring for the poor and the needy, healing the sick and those who were oppressed by the devil (Acts 10:38).
 He identified with the poor, the scum or trash of the society and preached the gospel to them.

 Jesus didn’t condemn or repel sinners from Him, but He sat and ate with them and showed them His salvation.
 He attended to the widow (Luke 7:12); He fed the hungry (Matt.
 15:32); and He visited those abandoned by relations and friends (John 5:6).

 Ultimately, the Lord Jesus demonstrated His love by receiving in His own body all the punishments for our sins.
 He laid down His life on the cross as an atoning sacrifice for our sins.
-He didn’t do it under any duress or out of a sense of obligation; He was simply motivated by love.
+He didn’t do it under any duress or out of a mere sense of obligation; He was simply motivated by love.

 The Lord Jesus undoubtedly had the supernatural power to defend Himself, but He chose not to use it.
 He willingly laid down His life to save us because He deeply loved us.

-He said, “No one takes it from Me, but I lay it down of Myself.
+Jesus said, “No one takes it from Me, but I lay it down of Myself.
 I have power to lay it down, and I have power to take it again.
 This command I have received from My Father.”
 (John 10:18 NKJV).

 What a selfless and sacrificial love!